Shawonskh/Groth_chamber/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 GNU General Public License for more details.

-Overview
-How often do you find your favourite flowers or healthy house-grown vegetables dry and dead because you are always forget to water them?
-How many times the idea of having your own small garden with healing herbs came to your mind?
-We suppose that our Growth Chamber for Plants can be used at any place and any conditions where plants supposed to grow.
-The reason for that is that this Smart Chamber will help you to automate and improve the process of growing the plants in couple of clicks!
-The Smart Chamber will keep track of temperature and humidity around the plant, preserve the necessary humidity level and extend the light cycle which is crucial for fast and positive growth.
-You need to choose the plant, prepare the water supply, setup couple of settings and enjoy the life while Chamber is doing its job

 Component list
 quantity